Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Problem Formulation

 \subsection{Knowledge Distillation}

-We now describe our joint training regime for the two networks which encapsulate different views of the movie in terms of data streams (multimodal vs. text-only) and their segmentation into semantic units (shots vs. scenes).
+We now describe our joint training regime for the two networks which encapsulate different views of the movie in terms of \textit{data streams} (multimodal vs. text-only) and \textit{their segmentation into semantic units} (shots vs. scenes), while assuming a (one-to-many) mapping from screenplay scenes to movie shots (see Section~\ref{sec:experimental-setup} for details).
+Traditionally, in knowledge distillation \mbox{( \cite{ba2014deep,hinton2015distilling})} the teacher model (here the auxiliary network) is trained first, and the knowledge is then asynchronously distilled in a later step to the student network (here the main network).
+We propose to \textit{jointly} train the two networks, since they have complementary information and can benefit from each other.

 \paragraph{Prediction Consistency Loss} We aim to enforce some degree of agreement between the TP predictions of the two networks.
 For this reason, we train them jointly and introduce additional constraints in the loss objective.
-Similarly to knowledge distillation settings \cite{ba2014deep,hinton2015distilling}, we utilize the KL divergence loss between the screenplay-based posterior distributions $q(y_t|\mathcal{D})$ and the video-based ones $p(y_t|\mathcal{F})$.
+Similarly to knowledge distillation settings \mbox{( \cite{ba2014deep,hinton2015distilling})}, we utilize the KL divergence loss between the auxiliary-based posterior distribution~$q(y_t|\mathcal{D})$ and the distribution $p(y_t|\mathcal{F})$ of our main network (upper part in Figure~\ref{fig:dist_model}).

-While in standard knowledge distillation settings both networks produce probabilities over the same units, in our case, one network predicts TPs for shots and the other one for scenes.
-We obtain scene-level probabilities $\overline{p(y_t|\mathcal{F})}$ by aggregating shot-level ones via max pooling and re-normalization.
+While in standard knowledge distillation settings both networks produce probabilities over the same units, in our case, our main network predicts TPs for shots and the auxiliary one for scenes.
+We obtain scene-level probabilities $\overline{p(y_t|\mathcal{F})}$ for the main network by aggregating shot-level ones via max pooling and re-normalization.
 We then calculate the prediction consistency loss between the two networks as: